deliveroo/deliveroo.engineering/_posts/2018-11-29-monte-carlo-power-analysis.md

 ## Real data is not Gaussian

 In the example provided above we sampled from a normal distribution.
 However real data is rarely perfectly normally distributed.
-The histogram below shows the distribution of an example real dataset - notice the left skew.
+The histogram below shows the distribution of an example real dataset - notice the positive skew.

 <figure class="medium">
 ![Real data histogram](/images/posts/monte-carlo-power-analysis/image_3.png)